-Majority of electricity customers in the United States are served by an Investorowned Utility (IOU), which are private entities subject to state regulations and financed through a combination of shareholder equity and bond debt.
-IOU's operate as for-profit businesses and are the driving principle for this type of ownership structure.
-IOU's are corporate, for-profit companies that are either privately or publicly owned by shareholders.
-While some are owned by private equity, most IOU's are publicly owned and publicly traded.
+Majority of electricity customers in the United States are served bv Investor-owned Utility (IOU), which private entities subject to state regulations and financed through shareholder combination of and bond debt.
+IOU's operate as forprofit businesses and are the driving principle for this type of ownership structure.
+IOUs are corporate, for-profit companies that are either privately or publicly owned by shareholders.
+While some are owned by private equity, most IOUs are publicly owned and publicly traded.
 Figure 5-2 provides a summary of an IOU ownership model.

 These entities are for-profit and are regulated to ensure that the interests of consumers are being preserved.
 Each IOU is assigned a specific franchise service territory by the regulator and is responsible for serving all consumers within that area.
 The franchise provided to the IOU are competitive franchises and can be competitively bid by other entities as defined by the Public Utilities Code.
-The CPUC provides oversight and determines the rates the IOU can charge and sets the conditions under which the utility can earn a profit.
+The CPUC provides oversiaht and determines the rates the IOU can charge and sets the conditions under which the utility can earn a profit.
 Figure 5-3 provides an overview of an IOU's governance structure.
-These entities tend to be large organizations that take advantage of economies of scale.
-Example utility types include Southern California Edison, San Diego Gas & Electric, Pacific Gas and Electric, and Arizona Public Service.
+These tend to be large organizations that take advantage of economies of Example utility types include Southern California Edison, San Diego Gas & Electric, Pacific Gas and Electric, and Arizona Public Service.
 Neighboring IOU's to IID are shown in Figure 5-4.